-On March 27, 2020, in response to COVID-19, the federal government passed the Coronavirus Aid, Relief, and Economic Stability Act ("CARES Act").
+On March 27, 2020, in response to COVID-19, the federal government passed the Coronavirus Aid, Relief, and Economic Security Act ("CARES Act").
 Among many other provisions, to help businesses retain employees, the CARES Act provides relief to qualifying businesses through a program called the Paycheck Protection Program ("PPP").
-Participating in the PPP enables the business to obtain a loan from the Small Business Administration (SBA) sector of the government.
+Participating in the PPP enables the business to obtain a loan from the Small Business Administration ("SBA") sector of the government.
 If the proceeds from the loan are used for specified purposes, some or all of the loan can be forgiven.

 The Corporation applied for this loan through an SBA authorized lender.
 The loan, amounting to \$3,946,240, was approved on April 11, 2020 and received on April 13, 2020.
+On June 30, 2021, the loan was forgiven by the SBA and recognized as forgiveness of debt in the statement of revenues, expenses and changes in net position.
+The PPP loan could be subject to compliance audits in the future from the SBA.
+Management of the Corporation does not believe the Corporation is subject to any amounts being recaptured by the SBA.